contactandyc/another-c-library/website/ebook/5-threads/index.md

 ## Creating threads

 In C, threads are created by calling pthread\_create.
 They can be created with the expectation that they will be collected once they are done.
 They can also be created in what is known as a detached state.
 All this means is that your program will not wait for the thread to finish.
 In both cases, if your program terminates, the threads will be destroyed.
-Threads are like workers, they run in parallel and often on seperate cores.
+Threads are like workers, they run in parallel and often on separate cores.
 The example below shows 10 threads incrementing a number a million times and ultimately printing the final number.
 The threads are collected using pthread\_join.

 The following code is found in <i>illustrations/4\_threads/1\_thread</i>